Chak 98 NB

-Constituency

-NA-91 Sargodha-IV & PP-76 Sargodha-V.

-Chak 88, Chak 99, Chak 100 and Chak 98 are the part of Union Council 73.

 Education

 In Chak 98NB Sargodha there is a primary school and a middle school for boys.
 There is no high school for boys.
 There is a primary school, high school and a degree college for girls in Chak 98NB Sargodha.

 Religion

 Muslims are the majority in this Chak.

 There are also Christians and Ahmadiyya communities in minorities.

 Health

 There is no working hospital or first aid center.

 Economy

-Agriculture and Livestock are a major part of the economy.
+Agriculture and livestock are a major part of the economy.